About Ramah

 Caring for your child

-We create concentric circles of care to support each child at camp, beginning with your direct bunk staff and expanding to their Rosh Edah (unit leader), Yoetzet (camper care liaison), the Director of Camper Care, the medical team and our Directors.
-We strive for partnership with the parents/guardians of our campers to help set up each camper for a successful experience.
+We create concentric circles of care to support each child at camp, beginning with your direct bunk staff Madrichim (counselors) and expanding to their Rosh Edah (unit leader), Yoetzet (camper care professionals), the Camper Care Coordinator, the medical team and our Directors.
+We view parents and guardians as partners in supporting their child’s success and work collaboratively to help each camper have a positive and meaningful camp experience.

 Camper Care Professionals

-Yoatzim (parent liaisons/advisors) make up the majority of our camper care team, overseen by our Director of Camper Care and Staff Development, Rachael Abrams, LCSW-C. These adult staff members, equipped with diverse skills including backgrounds in working with children, are hired to support a wide spectrum of issues with campers and staff.
+Yoatzim (camper care professionals) make up the majority of our camper care team, overseen by our Camper Care Coordinator, Rachael Besser.
+These adult staff members, equipped with diverse skills including backgrounds in working with children, are hired to support a wide spectrum of issues with campers and staff.
 The Yoetzet is your primary contact person to share information, ask questions, or address concerns you have regarding your child.
 In early June, you will receive the name of your child’s yoetzet and contact information to use in the summer.

 Our Bunk Staff